-While this section of the tool kit is designed to inform on Funding and Financing aspects of P3, focusing on finance costs alone misses the significant advantages that a P3 structure offers the public sector which include the benefits of appropriate risk transfer, innovation, single point of responsibility, short and long term schedule and budget certainty, and matching long term revenues (tax or user fees) with long term expenses (availability payments).
+While this section of the toolkit is designed to inform on the funding and financing aspects of P3, focusing on finance costs alone misses the significant advantages that a P3 structure offers the public sector, such as the benefits of appropriate risk transfer, innovation, single point of responsibility, short and long term schedule and budget certainty, and matching long term revenues (tax or user fees) with long term expenses (availability payments).
 Owners should also consider developing, as part of the planning phase, a funding and financing memo (to be part of reference documents when issuing RFP).

 Public money made available to the project.
 This contributed capital is not intended to be repaid or carry a cost (i.e. interest or return on investment).

 - General fund

 - User fee revenue

 Each project is different and the way each project is funded is different as well.
 That funding will be determined by the structure of the project agreement.
 Some project agreement structures transfer demand risk to the private contractor.
 Under this sort of agreement, funding is provided by the rate payers with less risk of funding required, if any, from the public sponsor of the project.
 The availability payment, or ‘Take-or-Pay’ model of a project agreement places the demand risk on the public sponsor with that sponsor obligated to pay for the availability of water regardless if that water is utilized.

 Money provided by private investors to pay for construction costs, concession payments and other large project costs.
 This capital is intended to be repaid and does carry a cost (i.e. interest and return on investment).
 Typical sources include: